mubasharsidhu/news_aggregator_api/README.md

 ### How to run the program

 - [Scribe](https://scribe.knuckles.wtf/laravel) is used to for Restful API endpoints documentation.
-- Once the program is running, the endpoints documentation can be accessed on [this URL](http://localhost:8081/docs/)
+- Once the program is running, the endpoints docs can be accessed on [this URL](http://localhost:8081/docs/)
-- Samples codes in the docs are currently available for `Bash`, `Javascript` and `PHP`.

 ##